Assisted Living Plano, TX

 What assisted living fees are tax deductible in Plano?

 Under HIPPA, continued care services qualify as a non-reimbursed medical expense which can be written off.
 Extended care services incorporate many of the care provided for occupants in an assisted living community including washing, dressing, meal prep, cleaning, and other maintenance services.

-Do assisted living communities have to apply for a license?
+Do assisted living communities have to apply for a license in Plano?